theom4/ESP32-Publish-Subscribe-via-AWS-IoT-Core/README.md

 # ESP32-Publish-Subscribe-via-AWS-IoT-Core
-The ESP32 is firstly provisioned via softAP and then connected to the AWS MQTT Broker and stores the BME280 sensor data in the Timestream DB
+The ESP32 is first provisioned via softAP and then connected to the AWS MQTT Broker and stores the BME280 sensor data in the Timestream DB